 Come along to hear local leading Fertility Specialist Dr Matthew Holland and learn more about the fertility process.

-What's more, unlike previous methodologies such as amniocentesis, our GeneSyte test only requires a simple blood test, making it much safer for you and your baby.
+GeneSyte represents 30 years of experience in reproductive medicine and is the first non-invasive prenatal screening which is completely processed in Australia.
+A comprehensive, safe, and fast screening process that provides you with results within five to seven working days.
+All it takes is a simple blood test making it much safer for you and your baby.
 GeneSyte works on the principle that when you are pregnant, some of your baby’s DNA crosses the placenta into your bloodstream.
 Our testing allows us to identify it in a sample of your blood and check for the conditions which are caused by extra or missing chromosomes.

 Genea’s GeneSyte screens for the widest range of chromosome conditions offering you peace of mind about the health of your baby, inclusive of: